garuggiero/Italian-Datasets-for-AV/README.md

 The goal of the Authorship Verification task is to determine whether or not two documents are written by the same author.
 Therefore, the data is structured in problems (instances) made of two texts (*known* and *unknown* text) of equal length.

-The structure of the ForumFree and Diaries datasets is exactly the same.
-While ForumFree is already available in the AV format, the Diaries dataset needs to be compiled.
-Further information about formatting this dataset is offered in the next section.
+ForumFree and Diaries are structured in the same way.

 The folder names contain information about the type of data contained in them: